Why it’s extremely easy to own the market through funds

-In the last few articles, we learnt that it is hard to predict the markets and while it’s possible for some people to sometimes outperform the market, it is difficult to do so consistently.
-And the reason for this is because markets are efficient – it represents the information that millions of buyer and sellers incorporate into the prices of securities every day when they transact, driving prices to a fair market value.
+In the last few articles, we learned that it is hard to predict the markets and while it’s possible for some people to sometimes outperform the market, it is difficult to do so consistently.
+And the reason for this is because markets are efficient – it represents the information that millions of buyers and sellers incorporate into the prices of securities every day when they transact, driving prices to a fair market value.

 If you’re still not convinced about what science and academics tell us about the financial market, check this out.
-Back in 2012, an experiment was conducted to see which of the following three groups of investors would perform the best in the stock markets – a trio of experienced money managers, a group of schoolchildren aged 11 to 18 years old and a house cat named Orlando.
+Back in 2012, an experiment was conducted to see which of the following three groups of investors would perform the best in the stock markets – a trio of experienced money managers, a group of schoolchildren aged 11 to 18 years old, and a house cat named Orlando.
 Each group of investors was given £5,000 to invest in any 5 companies from an index and they could make trades once a quarter.
 Orlando made his pick of securities by throwing his favourite toy on a grid of numbers representing the different companies in the stock market.

 By the end of the year, the group of money managers had £5,176, the group of schoolchildren had £4,840 and Orlando had £5,542!
 If you think Orlando got lucky, you are most probably right.
 A great stock picker is like a great coin flipper.
 In fact, studies have found that active fund managers as a group do worse than random chance.